AnuvabSen1/Virtual_Key_Board_Using_Opencv/readme.md

 ## 👨‍💻 Tech Stack
 ![Python](https://img.shields.io/badge/python-%2320232a.svg?style=for-the-badge&logo=python&logoColor=%2361DAFB)
 ![OpenCv](https://img.shields.io/badge/OpenCv-blue.svg?style=for-the-badge&logo=OpenCv&logoColor=white)

-With the virtual keyboard, you can write on the real time images by combining the thumb and index fingers on the letter you want.
-At the same time, you can simultaneously write what you type on the virtual keyboard in the note application like at the bottom left in the video.
-This is not only for the note application, you can also type in with the virtual keyboard on the applications such as Safari, Google Chrome, Firefox, Notepad.

-Hope you enjoyed it.

 ## 🛠️ Installation Steps
 Star and Fork the Repo 🌟 and this will keep us motivated.